BITSS-OPA/opa-deworming/readme.md

-# Case Study on Open Policy Analysis about Fiscal Impacts of Deworming Interventions.
+# Case Study on Open Policy Analysis About Fiscal Impacts of Deworming Interventions.

 Looking for w_t: